DrAlexLiu/OctoPrint-PiNozCam/README.md

 ## Introduction

-Failure Detection Performed on your Pi CPU
+Failure Detection Performed on your Pi CPU & Desktop

 Unlock advanced 3D printing monitoring with PiNozCam, your go-to solution for **AI-powered surveillance** — all **without a subscription or email registration**.
-Designed to enhance your printing process, PiNozCam introduces cutting-edge **edge computing** right on your Raspberry Pi.
+Designed to enhance your printing process, PiNozCam introduces cutting-edge **edge computing** right on your **Raspberry Pi**, or your other devices like an old PC.
 This ensures your **privacy** and the protection of your 3D model **copyrights**, while enabling you to receive instant failure alerts directly on your mobile via **Telegram**.
 Best of all, PiNozCam is entirely free, offering you peace of mind at no extra cost.

 **Features include:**